-- One personal recommendation from someone who can comment on the applicant's character and service.
-To do this, download the Trustees’ Scholarship Personal Reference (PDF) form, and complete all fields on the first page.
+- One personal recommendation from someone who can comment on the applicant’s character and service.
+To do this, download the Personal Reference Form (PDF), and complete all fields on the first page.
 Save a copy of the PDF and send it to your chosen reference.

 - One academic recommendation from a teacher in an academic core course.
-To do this, download the Trustees’ Scholarship Academic Reference (PDF) form, and complete all fields on the first page.
+To do this, download the Academic Reference Form (PDF), and complete all fields on the first page.
 Save a copy of the PDF and send it to your chosen reference.

 Please do not exceed the number of references requested.

 Questions?
 Contact the Office of Undergraduate Admissions at firstname.lastname@example.org, (626) 812-3016, or contact your individual representative.

 Recipients will be eligible for an award up to the amount of annual tuition for a maximum of four years or completion of a bachelor’s degree, whichever comes first.
 The total scholarship award is not to exceed the direct cost of tuition and applies to study completed at the APU campus.